 I very quickly reduced my stride to one stair at a time.

-Above are some writing on the walls from when the rock was still inhabited.
+Above is some writing on the walls from when the rock was still inhabited.

 Further spiral stairs lead to the murals, which you’re not allowed to linger in for too long…

 … before carrying on up to the halfway point.